-To become an EIP employer, the employer must abide by the following requirements:
+The employer must meet the following requirements:

 - The employer must guarantee appropriate standards for employment. - The employer must guarantee there will be no displacement/replacement. - EIP placements must not provide more than 50% of the employer's labor force. - The contract must be for at least 20 hours per week. - Out-of-state training sites must be within 15 miles of the WV border. - The employer must make a commitment to retain the client at the conclusion of the contract. - The employment must be permanent and not on a seasonal basis. - The number of EIP training hours are based upon the starting wage as shown: